Tarot Divination:

 Meanwhile, across the channel, in Britain, S. L. MacGregor Mathers (1854-1918) and A. E. Waite (1857-1942) began to influence significantly the use of Tarot for purposes of divination and spiritual growth.
 Both were members of the influential Hermetic Order of the Golden Dawn (GD).
 Mathers, with W. Wynn Westcott and A. F. A. Woodford, founded the order in London in 1888; Waite joined in 1891.

-Portrait of MathersIn the same year he helped to found the GD, Mathers published the booklet The Tarot: Its Occult Signification, Use in Fortune-Telling and Method of Play, which was apparently sold with Tarot decks.
+In the same year he helped to found the GD, Mathers published the booklet The Tarot: Its Occult Signification, Use in Fortune-Telling and Method of Play, which was apparently sold with Tarot decks.
 He included DMs for each card (both upright and reversed orientations).
-Mathers’ booklet continues to influence Tarot practitioners to this day; it has been republished multiple times, including in 1993 under the title The Tarot: A Short Treatise on Reading Cards.
+Mathers booklet continues to influence Tarot practitioners to this day; it has been republished multiple times, including in 1993 under the title The Tarot: A Short Treatise on Reading Cards.

-Illustration (above): S. L. MacGregor Mathers (1889) (Gilbert’s The Golden Dawn Scrapbook).
+Illustration (above): S. L. MacGregor Mathers (1889) (Gilberts The Golden Dawn Scrapbook).

-Portrait of WaiteLike Mathers, Waite has significantly influenced practitioners of Tarot divination.
+Like Mathers, Waite has significantly influenced practitioners of Tarot divination.
 He designed the influential and popular RWS Tarot, which was published in 1910 and illustrated by Pamela Colman Smith, a fellow member of the GD.
 As a handbook to explain the deck, Waite published The Pictorial Guide to the Tarot in 1911, which included DMs for each card (upright and reversed orientations).
 PKT has been republished multiple times and remains influential to this day.

-The editor of this work recently conducted a study of its sources, results of which were reported in the article The Influence of Etteilla & His School on Mathers & WaiteFor it, he compared DMs espoused by the SE, Mathers, and Waite.
+Illustration (right): A. E. Waite as Imperator of the Fellowship of the Rosy Cross (c.
+1915) (frontispiece from his A New Encyclopaedia of Freemasonry).
+WHO INFLUENCED WHO The editor of this work recently conducted a study of its sources, results of which were reported in the article The Influence of Etteilla & His School on Mathers & Waite.
+For it, he compared DMs espoused by the SE, Mathers, and Waite.
 He found strong evidence that the SE significantly influenced both Mathers and Waite.
-Specifically, he traced roughly half of Mathers’ and Waite’s DMs to the SE.
+Specifically, he traced roughly half of Mathers and Waites DMs to the SE.
 He also found evidence that Mathers modestly influenced Waite.

-Divinatory meanings are provided for each card (both upright and reversed orientations) and selected card combinations from: Etteilla and his school (for brevity this source is simply called Etteilla), Mathers, and Waite.
+HOW THE COMPENDIUM IS ORGANIZED Divinatory meanings are provided for each card (both upright and reversed orientations) and selected card combinations from: Etteilla and his school (for brevity this source is simply called Etteilla), Mathers, and Waite.
 DMs (or parts thereof) from Mathers or Waite which parallel those of Etteilla, in the opinion of the editor, are highlighted in red.
 DMs (or parts thereof) from Waite which did not parallel those of Etteilla but did parallel those of Mathers, in the opinion of the editor, are highlighted in green.

-The title, numeration, and order of sections devoted to Trumps follow Waite’s nomenclature.
-Wherever Etteilla’s or Mathers’ titles or numeration differ, they are presented as alternates.
-Because many of Etteilla’s Trumps differ significantly from those of other decks, including the Tarot de Marseille and RWS, establishing correspondences between Etteilla’s Trumps and those of other decks is necessary.
+The title, numeration, and order of sections devoted to Trumps follow Waites nomenclature.
+Wherever Etteillas or Mathers titles or numeration differ, they are presented as alternates.
+Because many of Etteillas Trumps differ significantly from those of other decks, including the Tarot de Marseille and RWS, establishing correspondences between Etteillas Trumps and those of other decks is necessary.
 To this end, the editor has applied the correspondences suggested by Papus in Le Tarot divinatoire.

 DMs are presented in their entirety with one set of exceptions.
-The compiler of Etteilla’s DMs, Papus, frequently cited D’Odoucet’s Science des signes as his source.
+The compiler of Etteillas DMs, Papus, frequently cited DOdoucets Science des signes as his source.
 These repetitive citations have been removed for brevity.

-Etteilla.
-Papus’ Le Tarot divinatoire: Clef du tirage des cartes et des sorts [Divination by Tarot: Key to reading cards and lots] (17th ed.).
+THE SOURCES Etteilla.
+Papus Le Tarot divinatoire: Clef du tirage des cartes et des sorts [Divination by Tarot: Key to reading cards and lots] (17th ed.).
 St-Jean-de-Braye, France: Dangles.
 Originally published 1909; however, chapter six reproduced Dictionnaire synonimique which dates from 1791.
 Quoted excerpts translated from the French by James W. Revak (copyright © 2000 by James W. Revak).
 The editor included all available appropriate DMs; they comprised part of chapter four (pp. 48-50) and all of chapter six (pp. 112-152).

 Mathers.
 The Tarot: A Short Treatise on Reading Cards.
 (1993).
 York Beach, ME: Samuel Weiser.
 Originally published 1888 as The Tarot: Its Occult Signification, Use in Fortune-Telling, and Method of Play and republished under this title by Samuel Weiser in 1969 and 1971.
 The editor included all DMs in the sections titled Meanings of the Cards (pp. 23-61) and Special Insights (pp. 63-65).